dj0abr/Pluto/README.md

 running on almost any Linux distribution and on small SBCs (Raspberry, Odroid..) as long as the SBC is fast enough to handle the sample rates.

+Why just Linux ?
+Because its one of my holy rules to NEVER use proprietary operating systems.

 ## this is work in progress
 do not use these files before this warning is removed